The 4th Trimester Survival Guide (What No One Tells You + How To Actually Calm a Newborn)

 And honestly?
 This is usually when it finally works.

-(👉 These soothing techniques help in the moment, but if you’re struggling with overall sleep, I go deeper into realistic routines and sleep tips here.)
+(👉 These soothing techniques help in the moment, but if you’re struggling with getting into a groove with sleep overall, I go deeper into realistic routines and sleep tips here.)

 Realistic 4th Trimester Survival Tips (FOR YOU!)

-Because soothing your baby is only half the battle:
+Because soothing your baby is only half the battle, and your wellbeing is just as important:

 Your only job right now is: